AI Workflows

 If I lose context, I lose momentum.

-but because I wasted 20 minutes trying to find a single line from an old chat.
+There have been days where decision fatigue hits not because the work is hard, but because I wasted 20 minutes trying to find a single line from an old chat.

 That friction compounds.